 Students will work on a live client research project provided by a local startup.
-You will be paired up during the course and ultimately present your work back to your client at the end of the course - summarising your journey, process and findings.
+You will be paired up during the user research course and ultimately present your work back to your client at the end of the course - summarising your journey, process and findings.

 Our small class sizes allows the instructor to spend more time with each student discussing key concepts, providing feedback on work, answering specific questions, and sharing the wealth of experience they have to offer.

-Follow in the footsteps of Experience Haus alumni, who have gone on to join some of the most exciting, biggest and best names across various industries and sectors.
+Follow in the footsteps of Experience Haus alumni, who have gone on to join some of the most exciting, biggest and best companies across various industries and sectors.

-A comprehensive course covering user research theory, design thinking, multiple methods of user research, creating a user research plan and conducting effective research.
+A comprehensive user research online course covering user research theory, design thinking, multiple methods of user research, creating a user research plan and conducting effective research.
 Good research underpins a successful design project, so all of this needs to come together to play an important role in making successful design decisions.
 Students will enjoy a mix of lectures and collaborative workshop time, and they will get to practice learnings immediately and apply them to a real-life project.

 Classes are held twice a week in our Shoreditch studio (from 6:30pm-8:30pm London time) either on Monday and Wednesday evenings, or Tuesday and Thursday evenings, depending on your start date.

 Over the duration of the course you will work in a small group on a live research project - a real challenge set by a local business.
 This project will form a detailed case study for your portfolio and CV.
 You can then use the framework and learnings from the course to work using best practises and latest tools.